Hope Healing Hearts: Counseling

 - Memory recall, reminiscence, and satisfaction with life

-- Self-Expressive Art – creating artwork spontaneously, based on current emotions, moods, and thoughts
+- Self-Expressive Art – based on current emotions, moods, and thoughts

-- Art Studio – creating artwork for relaxation and as a healing outlet for stress and life transitions
+- Art Studio – a healing outlet for stress and life transitions

-- Legacy Projects – gift making, inter-generational art projects, memory books, albums, and memory boxes
+- Legacy Projects – gift-making, inter-generational art projects, memory books, or albums

 VALOR Program: We Honor Veterans

 Hope is a five-star partner of the NHPCO’s We Honor Veterans program.
 We offer personalized recognition ceremonies for our nation’s heroes, help with Veterans History Project submissions, and provide professional support for PTSD.

 Donations to this important program help all veterans receive the specialized care they deserve.